FocalFlare/Aeonoth-SMP-Pack/README.md

 **_Credit goes to the original creators of all included mods in this pack.
 Make sure you go check them out!_**

 # Installation
-To install this mod pack as a file,
+To install this mod pack as a file, download the pack from either the Versions tab of the Modrinth page or the Releases section of the GitHub repository.
+Follow/refer to these installation instructions for downloading a mod pack:

 ## [Prism](https://prismlauncher.org/wiki/getting-started/download-modpacks/)
 1. Right-click anywhere within the instance menu and select "Create Instance".